DieikRamos/flower-workflow/readme.md

-Here's a README for the project you've shared:
+Here's a README for the Flower project based on the provided code:

 # Flower

-Flower is a flexible workflow execution engine that allows you to define and run complex workflows using YAML schemas and Python actions.
+Flower is a flexible and extensible workflow execution engine that allows you to define and run complex workflows using YAML schemas and Python actions.

 ## Table of Contents